 Chief taster’s tacos filled with mangos, prawns and other goodies

 We first tried these tacos in a particularly bright period between lockdowns.
-It was bright literally – sunny and warm; and it was bright too, from the point of view of the soul – our close family was with us after a long absence, our business and everyone in it still surviving.
+It was a bright period literally – sunny and warm; and it was bright too, from the point of view of the soul – our close family was with us after a long absence, our business and everyone in it still surviving.

 It makes an excellent lunch.